-It may look like “just” dirt and rocks but what lies within the 1,500 year-old Hohokam village ruins at the 95-acre park is an unsolved mystery.
-There are debates among archeologists about what happened to this native Indian tribe and why they abandoned the area around AD 1450 and disappeared after living there for over 1,000 years.
+It may look like “just” dirt and rocks but what lies within the 1,500-year-old Hohokam village ruins at the 95-acre park is a mystery.
+There are debates among archaeologists about what happened to this native Indian tribe and why they abandoned the area around AD 1450 and disappeared after living there for over 1,000 years.
 It is believed that the Akimel O’odham (Pima) and the Tohono O’odham (Papago) Indians are their descendants but why did they leave and where did they go?
 Was it environmental reasons, conflict and war, disease, or did they just need more space?

 Hohokam – comes from the Akimel O’odham (Pima) term for “those who have gone”

 Museum staff suggested to us that the best way of touring the site is to walk the 2/3-mile interpretive trail around the ruins first before returning inside to view the Museum displays.

 The trail is self-guided, and the path is well-marked and paved with descriptive, educational signs throughout.

 Trail highlights include the platform mound (AD 1450), adobe compound reproduction, pit house reproductions, ball court and garden.

 Inside the Museum there is an orientation video, interactive archaeology gallery, landscape and Hohokam lifestyle gallery with art, pottery, tools and jewellery on display as well as a changing exhibit gallery featuring history and archaeology of the region.